-December 17 Distribution of registration materials to in-house students

-December 17 - January 4 Registration window open for students to enter course requests for the 2019-2020 school year

-January 4 Blake High School registration cards due to English teachers

-High School Consortium counselors to feeder schools to distribute registration information February 2 - February 8

-Incoming 9th Grade Parent Information Meeting at 7:00 p.m.
-February 12

-Snow date: Thursday, February 13th

-February 15 Registration cards are due back to feeder middle schools for incoming 9th grade students must submit a solo video of dance to Danielle D'Anna@mcpsmd.org.

-For incoming 9th grade students who wish to audition out of Beginner Jazz, Ballet, or tap you February 22 share via Google drive to Ms. D'Anna no later than January 25, 2019.
+December 6 Distribution of registration materials to in-house students December 6 - December 20 Registration window open for students to enter course requests for the 2020-2021 school year December 20 Blake High School registration cards due to English teachers January 15 For incoming 9 th grade students who wish to audition out of Beginner Jazz, Ballet, or tap you must submit a solo video of dance to Danielle_D'Anna@mcpsmd.org.
 This video must contain the style of dance one is auditioning for (Ballet, Tap, or Jazz) and only contain the student in the recording (no group dances with other students).
-Email or their audition video via Google Classroom no later than April 19, 2019.
+Email or share via Google drive to Ms. D'Anna no later than January 15, 2020.
+February 3 - February 7 High School Consortium counselors to feeder schools to distribute registration information February 12 Incoming 9 th Grade Parent Information Meeting at 7:00 p.m.
+Snow date: Thursday, February 13th February 14 Registration cards are due back to feeder middle schools for incoming 9th grade students April 14 Instrumental music students who wish to audition for an upper level ensemble must submit their audition video via Google Classroom no later than April 14, 2020.
 Students can consult their school's instrumental music teacher or contact Mr. Phil Barnes via email (phillip.p.barnes@mcpsmd.net) for information on accessing Google Classroom.

-Instrumental music students who wish to audition for an upper level ensemble must submit April 19

-Notification of course selections and levels to students and parents June

-High School 101 registration forms due to guarantee bus availability June 3

-August 29 New Student Orientation at Blake High School
+May Notification of course selections and levels to students and parents June 3 High School 101 registration forms due to guarantee bus availability August 27 New Student Orientation at Blake High School